How the wall string meets the skirting board.

-Many traditional stairs, do not have the same molding to the stringers as the skirting molding.
+Many traditional stairs, do not have the same molding on the stringers as the skirting.

 The most popular way to finish the top of the stringer is to plant on a length of staff bead.
 This would normally be scribed into the wall once plastered or fitted to close the gap between the stringer and the wall then plastered down on top of it.

 Stringer flowing into skirting.

-A very classic way of running the stringers straight over the landings into skirting boards. this does require the plaster line to be set up correctly.
+A very classic way of running the stringers straight over the landings into the skirting boards.
+This does require the plaster line to be set up correctly.
 The stairs are fitted before the plaster goes in; to allow for space around the stairs required whilst being fitted.